 If you want, grab our free new house essentials checklist it details every thing you will need in your new place.

 This one is going to save you time and your back.
 Trust me.
-Rent one, buy one, but no matter what make sure you have one for moving day.
-Honestly, besides the few times we have moved some bigger items.
-I rarely use the dolly we have.
+Rent one, buy one, but no matter what, make sure you have one for moving day.
+It’s great for all your moving boxes (if you need free moving labels, you can grab ours here).

 These are worth their weight in gold!
 It’s how we were able to move from one house to another without using any movers.

 My wife and I were able to lift a 250 TV with barely any effort.
 Every time someone is moving, these straps are the first thing I bring.